JabRef/jabref/docs/adr/0013-add-native-support-biblatex-software.md

-# \[Added Native Support for BibLatex-Sotware\]
+# Add Native Support for BibLatex-Sotware

-* Status: Proposed
 * Deciders: Oliver Kopp

 Technical Story: [6574-Adding support for biblatex-software](https://github.com/JabRef/jabref/issues/6574)

 ## Context and Problem Statement

-JabRef does not right now have support for Biblatex-Software out of the box , users have to add custome entry type.
+JabRef does not right now have support for Biblatex-Software out of the box, users have to add custome entry type.
-With citing software becoming fairly comen , native support would be helpful.
+With citing software becoming fairly common , native support is helpful.

 ## Decision Drivers

-* The new entry types definitions should be added to the Select Entry Pane and be separated by a divider
 * None of the existing flows should be impacted

 ## Considered Options

-* Adding the new entry types to the existing biblatex types , but it conflicted with an already existing type(software)
+* Add the new entry types to the existing biblatex types
-* Add a divider with label Biblatex-Software underwhich the new entries are listed : Native support for Biblatex-Software
+* Add a divider with label Biblatex-Software under which the new entries are listed : Native support for Biblatex-Software
 * Support via customized entry types : A user can load a customized bib file

 ## Decision Outcome

-Chosen option: Yet to be decided.
+Chosen option: Add a new divider, because comes out best (see below).

 ### Positive Consequences